sahilbathla/paypal_subscription/README.md

 - run rails server on console
 - open browser and open http://localhost:3000

-P.S - I have currently used test email ids and this app is not yet tested on actual accounts
+P.S - I have currently used test email ids and this app is tested on paypal sandbox, it still needs to be tested on actual accounts